How To Apply

-A 2–3 page academic statement of purpose (single or double spaced) addressing in detail your intellectual interests, proposed topic(s) of graduate study, and clear rationale for your suitability for tuition remission (if applicable).
-While the Graduate School's online application specifies a 500-word statement, please defer to these departmental guidelines.
+- A 2–3 page academic statement of purpose (single or double spaced) addressing in detail your intellectual interests and proposed topic(s) of graduate study.
+While the Graduate School’s online application specifies a 500-word statement, please defer to these departmental guidelines.

-Transcripts: Applicants are required to upload to the application system unofficial transcripts from all undergraduate and graduate institutions attended.
+- Transcripts: Applicants are required to upload to the application system copies of official transcripts from all undergraduate and graduate institutions attended.
 Do not send electronic or paper copies of your transcripts before receiving an offer of admission.
-Review the unofficial transcript requirements for additional details and FAQs.
+Review Gradaute Admissions’ How to Apply page for additional details and FAQs.

 All materials other than test scores are submitted through the Graduate School of Arts & Sciences online application.
 Please send test scores to Georgetown University via the institution code 5244 (the departmental code is not required).

 It is solely the responsibility of the student applying to make certain that all application materials are submitted to the Graduate School of Arts and Sciences ideally well before the posted deadlines for submission; files remaining incomplete after the deadlines will not be considered for admission to the program.